ClonyPDF home

 Phone camera

 Any modern smartphone camera has enough resolution.
 Skip the front-facing selfie camera if you can — a rear camera held by someone else, or propped on a stand with a timer, avoids the slight warping selfie lenses introduce.
+Switch off portrait mode, background blur and any beautification filter before shooting; these alter facial geometry and are explicitly disallowed.

 Lighting